abba-platforms/SACE/SACE_Whitepaper.md

 The **Synthetic African Currency Exchange (SACE Index)** represents a groundbreaking blockchain-native financial innovation designed to unify and track the collective strength of **Africa’s top 21 performing national currencies**.
 Modeled on the principles of the **U.S. Dollar Index (DXY)**, **S&P 500**, **Dow Jones Industrial Averages (DJIA)**, and **NASDAQ 100**, the SACE Index serves as a synthetic benchmark that reflects and tracks Africa’s macroeconomic performance within a transparent, tradable, and algorithmically balanced digital asset.

-A key structural feature of the SACE Index i is that it is benchmarked directly to **the U.S. Dollar Index (DXY)**.
+A key structural feature of the SACE Index is that it is benchmarked directly to **the U.S. Dollar Index (DXY)**.
 The DXY is the world's most widely used measurement of the U.S. dollar's global value, and linking SACE to the DXY provides an internationally recognized anchor.
 By combining the stability and global relevance of the DXY with the internal weighting of African currency data, SACE creates a new hybrid valuation system that reflects both global and regional economic realities.

 SACE is deployed on the **BNB Smart Chain (BEP-20)** and operates using algorithmic index calculations, decentralized price feeds, and an **on-chain Oracle Registry** to validate all incoming data.
 The system continuously monitors Chainlink price feeds, verifies deviation tolerances, and updates the SACE Index only when data meets strict integrity requirements.
 Historical pricing, transparency, and automated governance ensure that SACE maintains predictable behavior and strong auditability.